codearxiv/PCReconstruct/README.md

 # PCReconstruct

-A point cloud completion tool written in Qt C++, using Eigen, OpenMP, and OpenGL.
+Sparse coding based point cloud completion tool written in Qt C++, using Eigen, OpenMP, and OpenGL.

 Takes a PCL point cloud surface and fills in gaps or densifies sparse regions by learning from the various surface features of the cloud.